In this article...

 The Future of Vaping in Public and The Tobacco and Vapes Bill

 This could mean that vaping inside pubs, cafes, and other indoor venues would be banned by law, rather than just by company policy.
-The government has stated its primary focus for new outdoor bans will be on protecting children, with areas outside schools, in children’s playgrounds, and around hospitals being the likely first targets[x].
+The government has stated its primary focus for new outdoor bans will be on protecting children, with areas outside schools, in children’s playgrounds, and around hospitals being the likely first targets[xiii].
+As we now know, many of these are coming into effect.

 The bill represents a significant shift in vaping regulation.
 It aims to balance preventing youth uptake with allowing adult smokers to use vapes as a quitting tool.
 A full consultation will determine the final details, but the direction is clear: the spaces where you can vape will become more restricted.